-fnames a vector of character strings containing the file names of each Sproc data file.
+fnames a vector of character strings containing the file names of each Sproc data file. latest.mapping.file maximum of standard deviation of log2 ratios used in pre-filtering.

-latest.mapping.file

 The name of an optional file that contains newer clone mapping different from the clone mapping used at the time when the arrays were created.